“Targeting the Coptic Christians in Egypt is not something new, as a matter of fact it has lately morphed into some kind of a systematic pattern”

 In the aftermath of those subsequent attacks, many Christians feel insecure and constantly threatened.
 They say that the state either does not take their plight seriously enough or cannot protect them against militant Islamic attacks.

-Posted by Dr. Ashraf Ezzat on May 27, 2017, With 1995 Reads Filed under Middle East, World.
+Posted by Dr. Ashraf Ezzat on May 27, 2017, With 2080 Reads Filed under Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.